By Chet Yarbrough

 Hill cleverly reaches back and forth in history to show the son growing into an adult; becoming a college professor, and by luck and circumstance, becoming re-acquainted with his mother after her thirty-year absence.
 In this re-acquaintance, the theme of Hill’s story is crystallized.
 Along the way, listener/readers are introduced to the millennial generation.
 One is struck by the millennial generation’s grasp of technology and what becomes a perception of the moral and ethical behavior of this new generation.
 Obsession with gaming, self-imposed isolation, and entitlement are characterized as endemic characteristics of this new population cohort.

-A mystery surrounds the abandoning mother’s father and what he did when he lived in Norway.
-His life experience is a reflection on the “Greatest Generation”; i.e. those who lived through WWII.
+The author ventures back in history to reveal a mystery that surrounds the abandoning mother’s father and what he did when he lived in Norway.
+His life experience is a reflection on the “Greatest Generation”; i.e., those who lived through WWII.
 The secrets of his life in Norway are revealed toward the end of Hill’s story.
 It speaks to what some of the “Greatest Generation” did not do to give them such an exalted title and reputation.